 Alice's Adventures in Wonderland is a classic text that appeals to all ages and to almost every nation.
 What began as a tale told by an Oxford lecturer to amuse three young daughters his college's master became first a manuscript volume (titled Alice's Adventures under Ground and illustrated by the author) and then a printed book illustrated by the foremost British political cartoonist of the day, Sir John Tenniel.
 Despite the fact that Macmillan expressed interest in the book, Carroll financed its printing himself, a calculated risk that brought him 90 percent of the royalties.
-The printed book in turn spawned translations in several dozen languages and versions with diverse illustrations, including this edition with those of Blanche McManus, later known as "Mrs. Mansfield."
-This edition of Alice is accompanied by its sequel, Through the Looking-Glass, and What Alice Found There, in which Carroll continues Alice's tale and uses a chess game as an organizing theme, similar to the deck of cards in Alice.
+The printed book in turn spawned translations in several dozen languages, including this 1979 Russian edition containing Nina Demurova's popular translation of Alice as well as Through the Looking-Glass, in which Carroll continues Alice's tale and uses a chess game as an organizing theme, similar to the deck of cards in Alice.
+The poems in this version of Carroll's two Alice tales were translated by Olga Sedakova, Dina Orlovskaya, and S. Marshak; the copious illustrations by I.I.
+Kazakova appear to be from watercolor originals.

 Charles Lutwidge Dodgson (1832-1898) - the English mathematician, logician, amateur photographer, and writer - is known by most as Lewis Carroll, the pen name he adopted in 1856.
 This was a transformation of his birth name, Lewis being an anglicization of Ludovicus, the Latin for "Lutwidge," and Carroll an anglicized form of the Latin for "Charles" (Carolus).
 Carroll was educated at home until age twelve, when he was enrolled in a private school in Richmond; he moved the following year to Rugby, where he succeeded academically, and remained there until 1849.
-At the beginning of 1851, he matriculated at Christ Church college, Oxford (his father's alma mater), was granted a degree with top honors the following year, and secured the Christ Church Mathematical Lectureship.
+At the beginning of 1851, he matriculated at Christ Church college, Oxford (his father's alma mater), was granted a degree with top honors the following year, and secured the Christ Church

+Mathematical Lectureship.
 Carroll was to hold the post for nearly three decades despite his complaints of its tedium and the financial independence that Alice brought.